-NetLib Security’s unique encryption solutions are a easy and cost effective way to proactively and transparently protect your data.
+NetLib Security’s transparent data encryption solutions are an easy and cost effective way to proactively protect your data.

-Encryptionizer is our powerful flagship platform that encrypts stored data right out of the box, with virtually no impact on performance.
+Encryptionizer, our powerful flagship platform, encrypts stored data right out of the box, with virtually no impact on performance.

 No changes to your program code.
 Directly assists with compliance requirements.

-Our solutions are ideally suited to developers of distributed applications and to small to mid-sized enterprises (SMEs) with constrained IT departments who need to protect stored data on their Windows servers and connected devices.
-Utilize Encryptionizer products to satisfy a pressing security need quickly, and with confidence to protect the safety, integrity and confidentiality of sensitive data.
+Developers, OEMs, ISVs and companies of all sizes use Encryptionizer products to satisfy a pressing security need quickly, and with confidence to protect the safety, integrity and confidentiality of sensitive data.

 How NetLib Security’s Encryptionizer assisted a nonprofit in their mission Compliance regulations continue to drive companies toward seeking optimal data security solutions.
 Meeting such standards was the goal for LiftFund, a nonprofit CDFI (Community Development Financial Institution) approaching three decades of business, with a focus on microlending to small businesses that may be unable to… Read More